 - Membership Type: Assigned

-- Members: Add the user if you want to add any at this point of time.
+- Members: Add the user if you want to add any at this point in time.

 Follow the Create Azure AD Group if you need any help in creating the group.

 The next step is to create an account protection policy.
-To create a local users group membership policy, you need to log in to the Intune portal endpoint.microsoft.com
+To create a local users group membership policy, you need to log in to the Intune portal https://intune.microsoft.com

 - Navigate to Endpoint Security